José Veras: Florida Marlins

-On January 29, 2010, Veras signed a minor league contract with the Florida Marlins with an invite to spring training, and was added to their active roster on April 3.
-On April 14, Veras was designated for assignment to bring up Chris Leroux to take his spot.
-Veras was called up on June 25, 2010.
+On January 29, 2010, Veras signed a minor league contract with the Florida Marlins with an invite to spring training and made the opening day roster.
+On April 14, after allowing eight runs in just four games, Veras was designated for assignment to bring up Chris Leroux to take his spot, he cleared waivers and was sent outright to Triple-A New Orleans Zepyhrs on April 16.
+He was called up on June 25, 2010.
 James Houser was designated for assignment to make room.
+He was non-tendered and became a free agent on December 2.

 Pittsburgh Pirates

-On January 16, 2011, Veras signed a minor league contract with the Pittsburgh Pirates with an invitation to spring training worth $1 million plus incentives.
+On January 18, 2011, Veras signed a minor league contract with the Pittsburgh Pirates with an invitation to spring training worth $1 million plus incentives.
+He made the team out of spring training and was a reliable late-inning reliever with a 3.80 ERA and 79 strikeouts over 79 appearances.

 Milwaukee Brewers

-On December 12, 2011, Veras was traded to the Milwaukee Brewers in exchange for Casey McGehee.
+On December 13, 2011, Veras was traded to the Milwaukee Brewers in exchange for Casey McGehee.
+He made the club's opening day roster as a late-inning reliever.
+In 2012, he pitched to a 3.63 ERA, while striking out 79 and walking 40 batters, in 67 innings across 72 games.
+He became a free agent following the season.

 Houston Astros

-On December 18, 2012, Veras signed a contract with the Houston Astros for to a one-year, $2 million contract and a 2014 option worth $3.25 million with a $150,000 buyout.
-He played with the Dominican Republic in the 2013 World Baseball Classic.
+On December 21, 2012, Veras signed a one-year, $2 million contract with the Houston Astros with a 2014 option worth $3.25 million and a $150,000 buyout.
+He pitched for the Dominican Republic national team in the 2013 World Baseball Classic, winning gold.
+Veras entered the season as the Astros closer.
+He pitched to a 2.93 ERA with 44 strikeouts and 19 saves in 43 innings.

 Detroit Tigers

 On July 29, 2013, Veras was traded to the Detroit Tigers in exchange for Danry Vasquez and a player to be named later.
+The Tigers used him as a setup reliever for closer Joaquin Benoit.
 He gave up the game winning grand slam home run to Shane Victorino of the Red Sox in Game 6 of the 2013 American League Championship Series.
 At the conclusion of the season, the Tigers declined Veras' club option for 2014.

 Chicago Cubs

-On December 27, 2013, Veras agreed to a one-year contract with the Chicago Cubs for the 2014 season worth $3.85 million with a club option for 2015.
+On December 27, 2013, Veras agreed to a one-year contract with the Chicago Cubs for the 2014 season worth $3.85 million with a $5.5 million club option for 2015 and performance bonuses.

-Veras suffered extreme struggles early in the 2014 season, blowing 2 saves and allowing 10 earned runs in his first 6 appearances.
-Veras would then land on the disabled list, and quickly lose the closer role to fellow Cubs reliever Héctor Rondón.
+Veras struggled early in the 2014 season, blowing two saves and allowing 10 earned runs in his first 6 appearances.
+Veras would then land on the disabled list with an oblique injury.
+He then lost the closer role to fellow Cubs reliever Héctor Rondón.
 On June 3, he was designated for assignment.
 On June 10, the Cubs officially released Veras.